dejan995/oauth2-proxy/README.md

 # Introduction
-Docker Compose deployment of OAuth2-Proxy and Redis.
+Docker Compose deployment of OAuth2-Proxy with Nginx-Proxy-Manager and Redis.
 Made Easy!!!

 **NOTE: This setup assumes that you will be using Microsofts Azure Active Directory Services.**